-If sex (or a lack thereof) is causing frustration in your marriage, chances are that something else is missing too – a sense of sensuality and the relaxing, satisfying enjoyment of physical pleasure that comes with it.
+If sex is causing frustration in your marriage, chances are that you’re missing one of the keys to a great sex life – a feeling of sensuality and the relaxing, satisfying enjoyment of physical pleasure that comes with it.

 For many wives and moms, sensuality is nothing more than a faint, fleeting memory.
 If that’s you, trust me – you’re not alone.
-I think that’s why so many women come here looking for information on essential oils for sex.
+I think that’s why so many women come here looking for information on using essential oils in the bedroom.
 They want to feel more sensual but aren’t sure where to start, have heard that essential oils may help, and are looking for a quick fix.
 (Includes Amazon affiliate links.)

-The good news is, you can increase your sensuality and sensual energy.
-And one of the ways to begin is by experimenting with essential oils for intimacy and incorporating sensual massage with essential oils into your love life.
+The good news, though, is that you can increase your sensuality and sensual energy.
+And one of the simplest ways to start that process is by experimenting with essential oils for intimacy and incorporating sensual massage with essential oils into your love life.

 I mean, think about it.
 When you give your spouse a sensual massage with essential oils – or he gives you one – lots of good things are happening.
 You’re touching him all over his body (or vice versa), you’re using a lovely, slippery massage oil or lotion, and you’re smelling some delicious, erotic scents.

 It’s bound to be fun (although if you’ve never given each other a massage it may take a little bit of time to get comfortable with it) and more than likely it’s going to feel delicious and sensual – for both of you.